 Yet after two years, we can now reflect on the hundreds of personal meeting IDs, password-protected waiting rooms, and fun-for-a-while green-screened backgrounds and see that ironically, in our attempt to make our virtual hiring processes more human, we largely neglected to account for all-too-human behaviors and the ways in which our human faults show up in these spaces.
 That is because we have not addressed a core issue at the heart of the matter, whatever form hiring takes: implicit bias.

-As defined by my colleague, Lawrence Alexander, implicit bias is the unconscious prejudice in favor of or against a person or group, compared with another person or group, usually in a way to be considered unfair.
+Implicit bias is the unconscious prejudice in favor of or against a person or group, compared with another person or group, usually in a way to be considered unfair.

 Rapid judgment can be both one of our biggest strengths and biggest weaknesses when it comes to hiring.
 Being able to read through and decipher hundreds of resumes, sit through hours of interviews, and come to a decision on a candidate is essential to bringing new candidates into our school communities.
 Nevertheless, our new virtual hiring spaces have too often left candidates of underrepresented backgrounds feeling devalued and unseen — that is, not seen for who they feel themselves to be.
 We have moved from trying to fit people into proverbial “boxes” to virtual boxes on our laptop computers.